As of 05/13/2021 (Note: we will update this page regularly as conditions change.)

 What about visiting National Parks, National Monuments, Wildlife Preserves, State Parks, trails, etc.?

 Be aware, across the country, popular sites have closed or have become crowded and overwhelmed with visitors, making social distancing impossible and stressing trails and other infrastructure -- in that case, stay away, even if the site is technically still open.
+Also be aware that not all facilities and services may be open yet.
+And, regardless of vaccination status, masks may still be required inside visitor centers, restrooms, etc.

 Where can I find out about trail-related closures and trail event cancelations?